mhtvsSFrpHdE/obsidian-todo/README.md

 1. Duplicate `Config\ObsidianFilePathExample.py` as `Config\ObsidianFilePath.py`
 and change variable depending on your environment.
-1. Run `python main.py` under `main.py` folder,
+1. Run `pythonw main.py` under `main.py` folder,
 Obsidian will open and show today's note.
+If use python`w`, console will not show.

 ## Important